 - Few minutes reservation

-- You can also register yourself as charger – to track scooters through GPS, collect a dozen of them, take them home to charge and then return them on the streets.
+- You can also register yourself as a charger – to track scooters through GPS, collect a dozen of them, take them home to charge, and then return them on the streets.

-This year, we had the pleasure to develop an Australian e-scooter ride sharing app, called Ride.
+This year, we had a lot of fun developing an Australian e-scooter ride sharing app called Ride.

-The app was developed in native iOS and Android, where there used technologies such as Stripe, Twilio and NFC.
-User-wise was developed to be used by riders, chargers and admins.
-As other features, you can find the scooter through the app on map, you can ring it and you can unlock it through bluetooth.
-It also gives you the opportunity to reserve a scooter for a half of hour.
+The app was developed in native iOS and Android, using technologies such as Stripe, Twilio, and NFC.
+The app was developed to be used by riders, chargers and admins.
+Cool features include the fact that you can find the scooter through the app on a map, ring it, and unlock it via bluetooth.
+The app also gives you the opportunity to reserve a scooter for a half of hour.

-On short, the development went pretty smoothly, the main challenges being 3rd parties involved, short time for the go-to market and the lack of scooters for testing.
-But since our Product Manager had plenty of experience in working on IoT related apps, she made sure everything goes well.
+To sum up, the mobile app development process went pretty smoothly, the main challenges being third parties involved, a short time for the go-to market, and the lack of scooters for testing.
+But since our Product Manager had plenty of experience in working on IoT-related apps, she made sure everything went as smoothly as possible.

-What to expect when planning on developing a ride sharing app?
+What to expect when planning to develop a ride sharing app

-How will the product stand out in front of the alternatives?
-What will it make it special?
-Why should a veteran of ride sharing apps pick yours instead of one of the aforementioned?
+How will the product stand out from the alternatives?
+What will make it special?
+Why should a ride-sharing veteran pick your app instead of a competing one?
 Will it be cheaper?
 Will it have drivers who own a certain type of car?

 What user value would your product bring?
-Safetiness?
-Environment-friendly?
+Safety?
+Environmental friendliness?

-Find a product partner who can help you either with the whole development process, in case you don’t have a technical team or with the Product Definition Phase, in case you are not sure about the first 6 questions.
+Lastly, find a product partner who can help you either with the whole development process, in case you don’t have an in-house technical team, or with the Product Definition Phase, in case you are not sure about the first 6 questions.